-Potentially eligible single-family residences must be located inside Sea-Tac Airport’s current Noise Remedy Boundary and have been built prior to the enactment of local building codes (in 1986 & 1987) that required the inclusion of sound insulation materials.
+Potentially eligible single-family residences must be located inside Seattle-Tacoma International Airport’s (SEA) current Noise Remedy Boundary and have been built prior to the enactment of local building codes (in 1986 and 1987) that required the inclusion of sound insulation materials.
 The FAA requires that a home must also undergo interior noise testing to determine if it qualifies for the program.
 The current Noise Remedy Boundary was established under FAA guidelines in 2014.
 Anyone wishing to find out more information regarding their home’s potential eligibility may do so by calling the Noise Programs Office at (206) 787-5393.

 How is the Noise Remedy Boundary established?

 The Noise Remedy Boundary is established under FAA guidelines utilizing noise modeling and the required DNL noise metric.
 DNL (or Day-Night average sound Level) is a 24-hour average (measured in decibels).
 Nighttime noise is weighted at a level 10 times that of daytime noise in calculating DNL.
 The FAA has determined that a DNL level of at least 65dB DNL is required before a home is potentially eligible for sound insulation.
 A 65 dB DNL noise contour is produced using sophisticated noise modelling, which is the FAA-required method, and this contour forms the basis for the Noise Remedy Boundary.